Bryzzle/389Rfall18/week/2/writeup/README.md

 When I was doing the first part of the assignment, I found Mr. Krueger's Instagram and noticed the flight ticket.
 I thought maybe I could scan the bar code to find a secret but that didn't work.
 Later on, I read part 2 and saw we needed to use the flight ticket.
+I guessed the username to use, then I ran the python script which eventually found the password.
 I used the password to nc into the admin server, then looked to see if I could find any files.
 I looked into /home/ and saw the flight records folder, and remembered the flight ticket from before and used it to find the correct txt file.
-CMSC389R-{c0rn3rstone-air-27670}
+Flag: CMSC389R-{c0rn3rstone-air-27670}